Study: New Drug Combination Holds Unusually Positive Results for HPV-Negative Patients with Advanced Head and Neck Cancer

 Head and neck cancer is a deadly form of cancer that arises in the lining of the mouth and throat.
 Worldwide more than 700,000 people were diagnosed with head and neck cancer in 2021.
 The disease is caused by the human papillomavirus (HPV) or environmental carcinogens, including the regular use of tobacco or alcohol.
 When the cancer comes back after curative treatment, patients have an overall survival of less than two years.

-“Our study was conducted in patients with heavily resistant head and neck cancer, whose cancer had continued to grow in the face of all standard treatments including cetuximab,” Julie E. Bauman, M.D. the study’s lead author and professor of medicine at the George Washington University School of Medicine and Health Sciences, said.
+“Our study was conducted in patients with heavily resistant head and neck cancer, whose cancer had continued to grow in the face of all standard treatments including cetuximab,” Julie E. Bauman, MD, MPH, Dr. Cyrus Katzen Family Director of the GW Cancer Center, the study’s lead author and professor of medicine at the George Washington University School of Medicine and Health Sciences, said.
 “In this pan-refractory population, the combination of drugs doubled the expected time until cancer progression.”

 Bauman and colleagues’ randomized Phase II study used a new monoclonal antibody drug called ficlatuzumab.
 Patients were given ficlatuzumab alone or in combination with a standard drug known as cetuximab.
 Cetuximab already has U.S. Food and Drug Administration approval for head and neck cancer treatment.